 - Pre-operative instructions

 If you have prior consent, there are other factors to ensure during outbound calls and text messages.

 - Your call center agent should provide their name and contact details to the customer.

 - Every call should be short and precise.

-- Test messages should not exceed more than 160.
+- Text messages should not exceed more than 160 characters.

-- Call Centers cannot call patients more than two to three times a week.
-Text messages can be sent just once a day
+- Call centers cannot call patients more than two to three times per week.
+Text messages can be sent just once per day.

-- The calls and text messages cannot be charged to the client.
+- Calls and text messages cannot be charged to the client.

-- The calls and messages must adhere to the plan limits.
+- Calls and messages must adhere to plan limits.

 - When you leave messages on answering machines, provide patients with a toll-free number to contact again.